 - High returns on investments are gained.

 This has been a guide to Six Sigma Quality.
-Here we discussed the Power, Methodology, DMAIC and the Benefits of using Six Sigma.
+Here we discussed the basic concept, Power, Methodology, DMAIC and Benefits of using Six Sigma.
 You may also look at the following article to learn more –